Kashmere High School: Music

 Kashmere High School was home of the Kashmere Stage Band, a nationally renowned band that released several jazz/funk albums in the 1960s and 1970s.

-They are known for the vocal ensemble under the direction of Joan E. Hubert, a member of Houston Ebony Opera Guild.
-These students' talent took them to Africa in 1997.
-In 2003 they performed for Senator Rodney Ellis and were the featured choir in Martin Luther King Memorial Concert along with the Scott Joplin Orchestra of Texas Southern University.
+The school is also known for the vocal ensemble under the direction of Joan E. Hubert, a member of Houston Ebony Opera Guild.
+These students' talents took them to Africa in 1997.
+In 2003, they performed for Senator Rodney Ellis and were the featured choir in Martin Luther King Memorial Concert along with the Scott Joplin Orchestra of Texas Southern University.

 Kashmere had Jay-Z as "principal for a day" in 2002.

-Around 2016 the band had 41 members.
-In a period of one year it increased to that number from seven and it began doing more significant activities, such as marching in parades.
+Around 2016, the band had 41 members.
+In a period of one year, it increased to that number from seven and it began doing more significant activities, such as marching in parades.
 Margaret Downing of the Houston Press wrote that it was "not quite at the level of the historic Thunder Soul corps".

 Student body

 Kashmere, during the 2014-2015 school year, had a total of 585 students, giving it the lowest enrollment of any HISD comprehensive high school.
 Of the students, 72% were African American and 27% were Hispanic American.
 About 20% were eligible to take special education classes.
 The majority of the students were classified as low income.
-By 2016 it had 608 students, with 14% being Hispanic or Latino and a total of five students being white.
-The campus was under-utilized due to the low population; Blackwell stated that when she first arrived to the campus she believed "it looked like it had been abandoned".
+By 2016, it had 608 students, with 14% being Hispanic or Latino and a total of five students being white.
+The campus was under-used due to the low population; Blackwell stated that when she first arrived to the campus, she believed "it looked like it had been abandoned".

-In the 1970s the student population was about 1,500, and in the 1980s it was about 1,800.
+In the 1970s, the student population was about 1,500, and in the 1980s, it was about 1,800.